 How much does a Actuary make?

-Actuaries use math and statistics to assess risk in business.
+Actuaries use math and statistics to assess risks in business.
 They work in many industries, including insurance, finance, and healthcare.
-Their job is important because they help companies make smart decisions.
-Actuaries often earn a good salary.
-The average yearly salary for an actuary is around $157,296.
-This means that many actuaries make a comfortable living.
+Their job is important for helping companies make smart decisions.
+Actuaries earn a good salary for their work.
+The average yearly salary for an actuary is around $162,141.
+This means they make a lot of money each year.

 Actuaries can earn different amounts based on their experience and where they work.
-Here are some average salaries for actuaries at different experience levels:
+Here are some salary ranges for actuaries:

 What are the highest paying cities for a Actuary?